3 Project Management Trends You Can No Longer Ignore in 2020

 Building great products require great ideas along with a well thought of plan of execution.
-Project Management Trends in 2019 requires a great sense of thought and nurturing which directly correlate to the success of the project and accomplish the vision.
+Project Management Trends in 2020 requires a great sense of thought and nurturing which directly correlate to the success of the project and accomplish the vision.
 There is no one solution meets all when it comes to project management.
+Let's look at 3; Agile, Scrum and Kanban.

 Before listing these trending strategies, there is an important difference to note about what comes in project management vs product management.
 Product Management refers to the aspect of deciding what’s right for the product.
 Project Management refers to what’s the right way to efficiently deliver the product features based on the product goal.
-Below are a few project management trends that you can no longer ignore in 2019.
+Below are a few project management trends that you can no longer ignore when stepping into 2020.

 Agile project management has been the erstwhile leader in project management over several years.
 It continues to reign the league in 2019 as it is the most common way used to build software and Cloud Based Services applications.
 There are critical benefits of using Agile.
 It helps stakeholders, product owners, scrum masters, engineering leads, developers, testers and DevOps Services to stay aligned and achieve product goals set forth.